Wet floor caution sign in a store aisle representing a slip and fall accident hazard in Missouri

 Yes.
 Missouri follows a pure comparative fault rule, which means your compensation is reduced by your percentage of fault but not eliminated.
 Even if you were 50% or more at fault, you can still recover a portion of your damages.

-How long do I have to file a slip and fall lawsuit in Missouri?
+What’s the deadline for filing a slip and fall lawsuit in Missouri?

 Missouri’s statute of limitations for personal injury gives you five years from the date of the accident.
 However, evidence deteriorates quickly.
 Surveillance footage, witness memories, and the hazardous condition itself may all disappear within weeks.
 Starting the process early protects your claim.